 The District hires the most qualified personnel consistent with budget and staffing requirements and in compliance with Board policy on equal employment opportunity and minority recruitment.
 The Superintendent or his/her designee is responsible for recruiting personnel and making hiring recommendations to the Board.
 If the Superintendent’s recommendation is rejected, the Superintendent must submit another.
-No individual will be employed who has been convicted of a criminal offense listed in Section 5/21B-80(c) of the School Code.
+No individual will be employed who has been convicted of a criminal offense listed in 105 ILCS 5/21B-80(c).

 All applicants must complete a District application form in order to be considered for employment.